Thank you for visiting my website.

 I am a writer, musician, and organizer currently based in Holyoke, Massachusetts, USA; land traditionally occupied by the Pocomtuc and Nipmuc peoples.
-To read more about me, feel free to check out this page: About Alex.
+To read more about me, feel free to visit this page: About Alex.

 Lubricity is the quality of shiftiness or slipperiness, the ability to resist definition, and the capacity for reducing tension.
 To me, it’s a perfect descriptor for jazz as it lives in our world today.